The future of construction: opportunities and challenges

 Portakabin is one of Europe’s leading providers of modular buildings providing interim or permanent structures for almost any application, ranging from site huts to state of the art operating theatres.
-Our steel framed modules are manufactured and fully fitted with all electrics, plumbing, heating and internal finishes completed offsite delivering fast, high quality solutions to our customers.
+Our steel-framed modules are manufactured and fully fitted with all electrics, plumbing, heating and internal finishes completed offsite delivering fast, high-quality solutions to our customers.
 This process allows for groundworks and foundations to be completed while modules are being manufactured, significantly improving the speed with which our customer’s projects are completed and our reliability in meeting deadlines.
 Our modular approach to construction allows greater flexibility for customers with our buildings capable of expanding, relocating and evolving to meet changing requirements for space as well as linking to existing traditional structures.
-Of growing importance are the benefits offsite construction has in reducing waste compared to traditional construction with factory controlled processes also minimising the amount of energy required to create a building.
+Of growing importance are the benefits offsite construction has in reducing waste compared to traditional construction with factory-controlled processes also minimising the amount of energy required to create a building.
 The benefits of modular construction are best recognised through standardisation and repeatability of design, specification and building footprint.
 Modular and the development of other MMC approaches have a key role to play in the future of the sector, providing new mechanisms of delivery for our customers outside the facets of traditional construction.

 Clients, partners and pipeline

 We work across both public and private sectors, delivering projects to clients in education, healthcare, manufacturing, construction and transport.
 We act as a single point of contact providing full turnkey packages from concept through to delivery or in collaboration with partners, as part of larger schemes.
 In recent years we have seen a significant shift towards a standardised approach to building configuration across the public sector.
-The Department for Education have led the way in seeking sustainable and standardised products and processes with other departments beginning to explore how MMC can transform the delivery of public works projects.
-Whilst specifications and fit out requirements will differ between e.g. education and health, the footprints are often comparable i.e. requiring similar sized modules.
-Through early engagement, we have the capability to plan and transform our designs to meet the needs of those different clients and the capacity to continue to manufacturer at scale.
+The Department for Education has led the way in seeking sustainable and standardised products and processes with other departments beginning to explore how MMC can transform the delivery of public works projects.
+Whilst specifications and fit-out requirements will differ between e.g. education and health, the footprints are often comparable i.e. requiring similarly sized modules.
+Through early engagement, we have the capability to plan and transform our designs to meet the needs of those different clients and the capacity to continue to manufacture at scale.

 It includes a number of key principles which align with our business model.
-It says that transforming delivery of public works projects to a safer, more innovative, manufacturing-led approach should improve productivity and value for money and should increase the end-to-end speed of construction projects and programmes.
+It says that transforming the delivery of public works projects to a safer, more innovative, manufacturing-led approach should improve productivity and value for money and should increase the end-to-end speed of construction projects and programmes.
 At Portakabin we continuously seek to strengthen skills and capabilities, improving our products through innovation, technology and investing in our people.
 This will help with the sustainability agenda (net zero by 2050) and it enables us to meet client needs and target new markets.

 We are engaged by customers through a range of different procurement mechanisms from sole source and direct award to preferred supplier agreements and public procurement frameworks.
-Portakabin prides itself on our customer service delivering 99.7% of projects on time and on budget since 2003, developing deep rooted partnerships with our clients as their go to providers for all temporary and permanent buildings.
+Portakabin prides itself on our customer service delivering 99.7% of projects on time and on budget since 2003, developing deep-rooted partnerships with our clients as their go to providers for all temporary and permanent buildings.
 Public sector projects are often procured through a framework agreement e.g. NHS Shared Business Services and Scottish Procurement Alliance and their specific Modular Building frameworks.